Is deeper always better? Replacing linear mappings with deep learning networks in the Discriminative Lexicon Model: Methods

 \subsection{Models}

-In the Discriminative Lexicon Model (DLM), the simplest way to represent wordforms is by first splitting wordforms into letter/phone n-grams and then marking the presence and absence of n-grams in high-dimensional binary vectors.
+In the Discriminative Lexicon Model (DLM) comprehension is modelled as a mapping from a word's form to its meaning, and production as a mapping from meaning to form.
+The simplest way to represent wordforms is by first splitting wordforms into letter/phone n-grams and then marking the presence and absence of n-grams in high-dimensional binary vectors.
 The form vectors of all wordforms in the lexicon are stored in a form matrix $\mathbf{C}$.
-Word meanings are likewise represented by high-dimensional vectors, usually taken from word embedding spaces such as word2vec or fasttext \citep{mikolov2013distributed, grave2018learning}.
-They are then likewise stored in a semantic matrix $\mathbf{S}$.
+Word meanings are likewise represented by high-dimensional vectors, usually taken from pre-trained word embedding spaces such as word2vec or fasttext \citep{mikolov2013distributed, grave2018learning}.
+Details on which embedding vectors were used for which dataset can be found in Section~\ref{sec:data}.
+The embedding vectors are then likewise stored in a semantic matrix $\mathbf{S}$.
 In Linear Discriminative Learning (LDL), comprehension is then modelled via a linear mapping $\mathbf{F}$ such that and production via $\mathbf{G}$

+with $\hat{\mathbf{S}}$ and $\hat{\mathbf{C}}$ indicating predicted $\mathbf{S}$ and $\mathbf{C}$ matrices respectively, borrowing notation from statistics.
+There are several methods available for calculating $\mathbf{F}$ and $\mathbf{G}$, such as standard least squares regression which optimises across all word forms equally, or ``frequency-informed learning'' which uses a form of weighted regression to inform the mappings about word forms' frequencies \citep{Heitmeier:Chuang:Axen:Baayen:2022}.
+We used various methods throughout this study and give more detail in the relevant sections.